-On April 6, the History and Political Science department and Model United Nations student organization will host its inaugural Model United Nations Conference.
+On April 5, 2014 the History and Political Science department and Model United Nations student organization will host the second annual York College of Pennsylvania High School Model United Nations Conference (YCPHSMUNC).
 This conference will promote a greater understanding of the role the United Nations plays in addressing international concerns.

-Registration will take place between 8 - 9 a.m. on April 6.
+Registration will take place between 8 - 9 a.m. on April 5.
 The sessions will continue until 4 p.m.
-Lunch will be provided at no cost.
+Lunch will be provided at no additional cost.

 $10 per school